danielHava/chromeHistoryExtension/README.md

 # Chrome History Extension

-A Chrome extension for capturing the navigation history and disply it.
+A Chrome extension for capturing the navigation history and display it.

 ### Install